 Scindapsus Pictus ‘Argyraeus’ also known as Satin Pothos are species to be admired.
-I know you are a fan, so am I. Let’s dive deeper into the world of Scindapsus Pictus.
+Clearly you’re a fan since you’re here…and so am I!
+Let’s dive deeper into the world of Scindapsus Pictus.

 This tropical plant is easy to care for: the plant needs soil that drains well and is nutritious.
 The plant does best in medium to high humid conditions, especially when combined with bright sunlight.
 Do you want to know more details about how to take care of silver satin?
 Continue reading the article.

 History of Scindapsus Pictus

 Paisley Plants is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 This post may include affiliate links which means I may earn a small commission if you shop using the links below at no additional cost to you.

 Scindapsus pictus, silver pothos, the satin pothos, or silver vine, is a flowering plant species in the arum family Araceae, native to India, Bangladesh, Thailand, Peninsular Malaysia, etc.

 The world pothos is from ‘pictus,’ which translates to ‘painting.’
 The painting here refers to the unique variegation on the foliage of each matte-green leaf.

 The plant has its origins in the tropical forests of southeast Asia.
 The long stem of the plant can reach up to ten feet.
 But, you can prune the branch to maintain the ideal height.

 Scindapsus Pictus is easy to care for due to its tropical properties.
 We will explore them in detail below.